-The financial statements of the Silver State Energy Association (the SSEA) have been prepared in conformity with accounting principles generally accepted in the United States as applied to government units.
+The financial statements of the SSEA have been prepared in conformity with accounting principles generally accepted in the United States as applied to government units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.